jonnylee777/Optimal-ish-2048/README.md

 and its mirror image are automatically scored the same, and every update teaches eight equivalent positions at once.

-**Training — temporal-difference learning.** The agent plays against itself.
+**Training — temporal-difference learning:** The agent plays against itself.
 After each move it compares what it predicted a position was worth against what it turned out to be worth one move later, and nudges the stored values toward the truth.
 No human game knowledge and no recorded games are used.
 Three refinements
 mattered:

-- **Temporal coherence.** Each stored value gets its own learning rate instead of sharing one global rate.
+- **Temporal coherence:** Each stored value gets its own learning rate instead of sharing one global rate.
 A value whose past corrections consistently pointed the same way is still converging and keeps taking large steps; one whose corrections cancel out is oscillating around its answer and gets damped.
-- **Backward replay.** A finished game is replayed in reverse when learning, so the knowledge that "the game ended here" travels back along the entire game in a single pass instead of seeping backward one position per game.
+- **Backward replay:** A finished game is replayed in reverse when learning, so the knowledge that "the game ended here" travels back along the entire game in a single pass instead of seeping backward one position per game.
-- **Scoring the right board.** The model scores the board *after* the agent's move but *before* the random tile appears.
+- **Scoring the right board:** The model scores the board *after* the agent's move but *before* the random tile appears.
 Scoring the wrong one of those two cost a factor of seven in playing strength.